-Dutch-Japanese relations have a long and interesting history, which is determined by commerce, trade, and war.
-Here’s a glimpse into the 400 years that the Netherlands and Japan share. 🇳🇱🇯🇵
+Dutch-Japanese relations have a long and interesting history, determined by commerce, trade, and war.
+Here’s a glimpse into the 400 years the Netherlands and Japan share. 🇳🇱🇯🇵

 For much of its history, Japan was a relatively isolated country.
-Whoever dared to invade had to put up with a civilization that was not going to give in easily (we’re looking at you, Mongolians).
+Whoever dared to invade had to put up with a civilisation that would not give in easily (we’re looking at you, Mongolians).

 The first ship to come to Japan from the Netherlands set sail from Rotterdam in 1598.
 Sailing alongside four other ships, which were all sunk on the way, it arrived in Japan on April 19, 1600. 🚢

-The ship, affectionately called Liefde, lay anchor in the port of Sashifu.
-Its strange appearance attracted the attention of the Japanese, especially their military leader (referred to as Shogun) Tokugawa Ieyasu.
+The ship, affectionately called Liefde (love), lay anchor in the port of Sashifu.
+Its strange appearance attracted the attention of the Japanese, especially their military leader (referred to as Shogun), Tokugawa Ieyasu.

 And what was there not to love?
 The ship had big cannons, fire arrows, and many rifles, just ripe for the taking.
 And so, everything was taken, including the Englishman William Adams and the Dutchie Jan Joosten van Lodensteyn.

 The two men were interrogated with the help of a Portuguese translator.
-However, their witty remarks quickly won their popularity with the Shogun, and he eventually invited them to the court to teach various skills from cartography, to war, to ship-building.
+However, their witty remarks quickly won their popularity with the Shogun, and he eventually invited them to the court to teach various skills, from cartography to war and shipbuilding.

 As such, the Dutch, with their rational Protestant values, wanting nothing more than some good ol’ trading, proved to be a much more appropriate option as long-term trading partners. 👯